 Finally, even in a virtual viewing, it’s crucial to remember that you’re still “hosting”.
 Whether you do it live or pre-recorded, it’s more than just a walk around your house.
 Start and finish in your best rooms, because the beginning

 and end of a tour make the biggest impressions.
 Make sure to point out the things that you love — and what makes your house a home.

 If you’re doing a live video, make sure you’re making the buyer as comfortable.
 We all know that video calls can be more than a little awkward, but taking the time to introduce yourself, get a feel of their mood, and answer their questions can go a long way.

 So should you expect to be doing a lot of virtual viewing now that lockdown is easing?
 Every buyer will have different needs, but it’s definitely important to be able to give them the option of a virtual viewing if they don’t want to view in person.
 A little preparation with your internet and room setup will go a long way, but — just like an in-person viewing — showing your enthusiasm for your home is key.
 Making it clear what makes your home so special can make all the difference, whether you’re in person or online.

-Should I use an online estate agent to sell my home?
+Should I use an online estate agent?

 How long does it take to buy and sell a home?

 - Save 20% on tickets to BBC Gardeners’ World Live 2022